ratalla816/Atalla-AI/README.md

   ## Deployment

-  This application is deployed using
+  This application is deployed using render https://atalla-ai.onrender.com

   ## Usage